romrawinjp/romrawinjp.github.io/content/artworks.md

 My favorite is always Emily Dickinson.

-> “Hope” is the thing with feathers -
+> “Hope” is the thing with feathers - <br>
-> That perches in the soul -
+> That perches in the soul - <br>
-> And sings the tune without the words -
+> And sings the tune without the words - <br>
-> And never stops - at all -
+> And never stops - at all - <br>
 >
-> And sweetest - in the Gale - is heard -
+> And sweetest - in the Gale - is heard - <br>
-> And sore must be the storm -
+> And sore must be the storm - <br>
-> That could abash the little Bird
+> That could abash the little Bird <br>
-> That kept so many warm -
+> That kept so many warm - <br>
 >
-> I’ve heard it in the chillest land -
+> I’ve heard it in the chillest land - <br>
-> And on the strangest Sea -
+> And on the strangest Sea - <br>
-> Yet - never - in Extremity,
+> Yet - never - in Extremity, <br>
 > It asked a crumb - of me.

 # Reflection on My Hidden Messages

 Someone once said that I always put some hidden message in my art.
 I usually don't know that (honestly), but the ones who see it keep telling me that.
+That is just my innale artist voice, probably.

 <!-- Here is my turn to explain what I was thinking.
 Hope we are on the same page!